tarantool/doc/doc/reference/configuration/cfg_logging.rst

     By setting ``log_level``, you can enable logging of all events with severities above or equal to the given level.
-Tarantool prints logs to the standard error stream by default, but this can be changed with the :ref:`log <cfg_logging-log>` configuration parameter.
+Tarantool prints logs to the standard error stream by default.
+This can be changed with the :ref:`log <cfg_logging-log>` configuration parameter.

     | Type: integer